leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 #### Haptic feedback

-* **Vibration**: making device vibrate may create different sensations.
+* **Vibration**: making the device vibrate may create different sensations.
 * **Force**: it's used by mechanical systems to "push back" against interactions to simulate natural conditions of friction and resistance.
-* **Texture**: surface textures may be simulated with vairable friction, and advanced materials may even make physical changes.
+* **Texture**: surface textures may be simulated with variable friction, and advanced materials may even make physical changes.

 #### Vibration

 * **Taps on the screens**: commonly acknowledged with rapid vibrations.
-* **Hard or long press**: indicate when a press has been long or foceful enough to trigger the interaction.
+* **Hard or long press**: indicate when a press has been long or forceful enough to trigger the interaction.
 * **Alarms and notifications**: sounds and vibration are commonly used in conjunction and increase effectiveness in environments with variable noise levels
 * **Gestural feedback**: may be used to provide feedback during a gesture and at the end to indicate successful completion.

-#### Some haptic feecback is real
+#### Some haptic feedback is real

-Not all is simulated, physical buttons and sweitches provide real haptic feedback.
+Not all is simulated, physical buttons and switches provide real haptic feedback.

 ## Error handling